 Application and Admission Requirements

 Application materials, along with a description of the IA minor, may be obtained from the Computer Science Department, EIT Building, Room 579, phone 501-916-3130.
-To insure consideration of applications, check with the IA minor office for application deadlines.
+To ensure consideration of applications, check with the IA minor office for application deadlines.

 To apply for this program, students must complete or have completed the following: